Photo credit: Rick Clarke

 FBI COINTELPRO Target

 But not if the FBI could help it.
-Government records show that Letwin had been tracked by the Bureau since 1943 at age thirteen (for subscribing to the Sunday Worker).
-In the early 1950s, the Letwins were placed on the its “Security Index,” a list of political radicals marked for illegal future mass detention; they remained under FBI, CIA, and/or Army Intelligence surveillance through at least the mid-1970s.
+Government records show that the Bureau had tracked Letwin since 1943 at age thirteen (for subscribing to the Sunday Worker).
+In the early 1950s, Alita and Leon Letwin were placed on the FBI’s “Security Index,” a list of political dissidents marked for illegal future mass detention; they remained under FBI, CIA, and/or Army Intelligence surveillance through at least the mid-1970s.

-In 1975, the U.S. Senate Church Committee hearings revealed that FBI Director J. Edgar Hoover had made Letwin a target of the notorious Counterintelligence Program (COINTELPRO), which, as part of its wider assault on social justice movements, covertly pressured universities to blacklist him.
+In 1975, the U.S. Senate Church Committee hearings revealed that FBI Director J. Edgar Hoover had made Letwin a target of the notorious Counterintelligence Program (COINTELPRO), which covertly pressured universities to blacklist him.

 Law School Years

 Letwin could not take credit for the FSM, but he lost little time bringing the issues of the day to academic life.
 In 1966, he joined the faculty of Harvard Law’s Intensive Summer Studies Program for African American college students.
-Upon his return, he successfully pioneered the UCLA Law affirmative action program, arguably the first formal affirmative action program for law students in the United States, and certainly the most innovative and expansive.
+Upon his return, he successfully pioneered the UCLA Law affirmative action program, arguably the first formal law school affirmative action program, and certainly the most innovative and expansive.
 In 1968, he became director of the Council on Legal Education (CLEO) at UCLA.

 The goal, he explained, was “to move more aggressively to open the door to higher education for minority groups.”
 And move aggressively he did.
 In October 1967, he joined calls on university officials to confront discrimination in off-campus student housing.